brendan-duncan/dart_webgpu/README.md

 ### Known Issues

-* Currently, it only works on Windows.
-MacOS, Linux, Web, and possibly Flutter will follow.
+* Currently, it only works on Windows and MacOS.
+Linux, Web, and possibly Flutter will follow.

+* GPUWindow currently locks up MacOS.

 * Async functions like mapAsync don't work with Dart's await/Future.
 Dart will currently crash if you try.
 The WebGPU async functions, mapAsync, createRenderPipelineAsync,